sn0n/sn0n.github.io/src/pages/about.md

-# whoami
+# &gt;whoami

 I am snahn ip<br />
 aka: sn0n <br />
-but really, Rob Foraker
+but really, Rob Foraker.

-Welcome to my profile.
-This section should probably be updated, but I'm busier working on the website. ;)

-Breathe.
-Observe the scene.

-Deconstruct the issue.
-Assemble a solution.
+everyone: what is the point of using an alias if you just say who you are behind the alias?<br />
+rob: *shrugs* i like pi!

 I've been interested in many things throughout life, Fantasy & SciFi always win, along with a good technology reference book, even manuals.

-One of the first books I fell in love with was "the mammoth book", aka, the way things work, along with a book about a frog named Jeremy.
+One of the first books I fell in love with was "the mammoth book", aka, the way things work, along with a book about a certain Mr. Jeremy Fisher.

-At a young age I loved taking things apart and putting them back together, hopefully working.
-From VCRs to Toasters, Radios to Slot cars, anything I could find a screw on, it was coming apart.
+At a young age I loved taking things apart, and occasionally putting them back together.
+Bonus points if they ended up working working after the endeavour, eventually I figured out how to stop breaking things and fix em!
+From VCRs to Toasters, Radios to Slot cars, anything I could find, it was coming apart.

 Software really started becoming a thing just before my teens, and I was instantly intrigued.
 I couldn't get enough of the dos terminal, making it do things, I was a real life wizard!!!